joethompson1/joethompson/README.md

    ```sh
    npm start
    ```
-5. Open the local website in your browser
+5. Open the website locally in your browser
    ```
    http://localhost:3000/
    ```